 There’s not much a three-year-old can do to manage diabetes.
 So, that’s where my Mother stepped in.
-She started her days giving me my morning insulin injection.
+She started her days by giving me my morning insulin injection.
 She learned how to give the injections and how to boil the glass syringes.
-I still remember the sound of the cooking pot shaking violently, as the syringes were colliding in the boiling water.
+I still remember the sound of the cooking pot shaking violently as the syringes collided in the boiling water.

-After my daily injection, Mom cooked breakfast for herself, my sister, Dad and I that met the nutritional guidelines for diabetes at the time.
-When I was old enough for school, she packed a lunch, and when I was in high school an after school snack, so I could make it through school activities, including 7 am marching band practices, weekend debate tournaments and baseball practices that lasted past dark.
+After my daily injection, Mom cooked breakfast for herself, my sister, Dad, and me, which met the nutritional guidelines for diabetes then.
+When I was old enough for school, she packed a lunch, and when I was in high school, an after-school snack so I could make it through school activities, including 7 am marching band practices, weekend debate tournaments, and baseball practices that lasted past dark.

-Blood glucose meters weren’t yet invented, so she tested my urine with something called Tes-Tape.
+Blood glucose meters weren’t yet invented, so she tested my urine with Tes-Tape.
 It measured the amount of sugar in the urine, which is much different than the sugar in our blood.
-But it was the only tool we had and she did it in order to find out if my blood sugars were in a reasonable range.
+But it was our only tool, and she did it to determine if my blood sugars were in a reasonable range.

-We did these things to manage my diabetes and Mom and Dad made sure I had access to the best available medical care.
-There weren’t a lot of Pediatricians specializing in diabetes in the 60’s and 70’s, but she worked hard to find the absolute best medical care available.
-She took me to the appointments and listened carefully in order to learn and to apply the recommended insulin dosage, urine testing and diet.
+We did these things to manage my diabetes, and Mom and Dad ensured I had access to the best available medical care.
+There weren’t many pediatricians specializing in diabetes in the 60s and 70s, but she worked hard to find the best medical care available.
+She took me to the appointments and listened carefully to learn and apply the recommended insulin dosage, urine testing, and diet.

 Through it all, Mom encouraged me to live life.
-She supported my desire to be outside and active, despite suffering many hypoglycemic episodes.
+Despite suffering numerous hypoglycemic episodes, she supported my desire to be outside and active.
 She also encouraged my interest in music and academics.
 Despite the highs and lows that were part of every day, she encouraged me to explore my interests and live life.

 Before JDRF was started, she became involved in an organization called Diabetes In Youth.
-It didn’t last terribly long and had differing agendas between people living with and treating diabetes.
-But she made the effort to look for new solutions and played a part in funding and creating them.
+It didn’t last long and had differing agendas between people living with and treating diabetes.
+But she tried to look for new solutions and played a part in funding and creating them.

-I went to college when I was 17 and that was difficult for both of us.
+I went to college when I was 17, which was difficult for us both.
 For nearly 15 years, we lived and managed my diabetes together.

 As you reflect on this, you might think I had what today is called a helicopter Mom.
-I absolutely did and I thank her and love her for it.
+I did, and I thank her and love her for it.